macloo/conda-python-intro/README.md

 * BeautifulSoup4 (`conda install beautifulsoup4`)
 * Requests (`conda install requests`)

+As I expected, we did not finish this Notebook in the 50-min. class period.
+We did get to the part where we generate the second CSV file, named *state_university_system.csv*.
+This is just above the heading "We said we would get all the schools from all the lists, and we will."

 ## Day 4

 The second Notebook covers [Pandas](https://pandas.pydata.org/), a Python library for analyzing data.
 This beginner exercise is based largely on a workshop led by [Lam Thuy Vo](https://github.com/lamthuyvo) at NICAR19, with some additions from an online course called [Python for Journalists](https://datajournalism.com/watch/python-for-journalists/).